ScienceOfComputerProgramming/SCICO-D-23-00335/README.md

 #### Documentation

    * [Modelling a game with an EFSM, and model-based testing.](./docs/efsm.md)
-   * Connecting PX-MBT to your own computer game.
+   * Building the 'plugin' to connect PX-MBT to your own computer game.
    * Concretization layer
+   * Preparing PX testing
    * Producing emotion traces
    * Emotions patterns BIG TODO
    * Other analyses